funkolab/cs-mikrotik-bouncer/README.md

 ## Prerequisites
 You should have a Mikrotik appliance and a CrowdSec instance running.
-The container is available as docker image `ghcr.io/funkolab/cs-mikrotik-bouncer` and `funkolab/cs-mikrotik-bouncer`.
+The container is available as docker image `ghcr.io/funkolab/cs-mikrotik-bouncer`.
 It must have access to CrowdSec and to Mikrotik.

 Generate a bouncer API key following [CrowdSec documentation](https://doc.crowdsec.net/docs/cscli/cscli_bouncers_add)